-A few things will make the visit run more smoothly:
+A few things will help the visit run more smoothly:

-Please call the veterinarian that has recently seen your pet before to get any records your pet may have prior to my visit.
+Please call or email the veterinarian that has most recently seen your pet to get any records.
 Make sure the doctor's notes are included.
 Email them to me before the appointment if possible (email@example.com).

 Save a fecal sample that is less than 24 hours.
 Keep it in the fridge.

 Doorbell Pet Doctor is not an emergency clinic but I do try to accommodate urgent needs as much as I am able to.
-I respond to emails and phone calls as soon as I am able to and always within 24 hours.
+I respond to urgent emails and phone calls as soon as I am able.

 24 hour emergency hospitals: